 Occupational therapists recommend turning your baby’s head from side to side to avoid a flat spot forming and neck muscles tightening.

-- Gently turn your baby’s head from side to side when they are in the carrier, during tummy time, while holding them, and when they're awake on their back
+- Gently turn your baby’s head from side to side when they're in a carrier, during tummy time, while holding them, and when they're awake on their back.

 Rachel Coley is a pediatric occupational therapist with advanced specialized training in infant neurodevelopment.
 Here is a link to her how-to video about head-turning.